jschx/uguush/README.md

 usage
 =====

--f for fullscreen capture, -s for a selection rectangle, and -u <file> to upload a file.
+-f for fullscreen capture, -s for a selection rectangle, and -u 'file' to upload a file

-for best results, bind each operation to a hotkey using sxhkd or xbindkeys.
+for best results, bind each operation to a hotkey using sxhkd or xbindkeys

 requirements
 ============